wcsmileyk/py-siem/README.md

 ### Syslog Listener.
 Maybe use sockets.
 Maybe there's a library?
 - Maybe a sockerserver.
 Seems easiest.
+    - Starting here.
+Forked a good script and it was done.
+Boom.
 - Library could work if one exists.
 Can't find one yet
 ### Logs.
 And PCAP.
 Oh.
 Yeah.
 Probably
 - We'll work this out
+- Lots of samples available online.
 ### Database?
 Maybe?
 Flat file?
 Somewhere to store and work with logs and events.
 - Probably NOSQL.
 Right?
 I dunno.
 Ugh.
 - Why not just start with a flat file?
 Cause even if it'd work a SIEM can't just be grepping files.
 That'd defeat the exercise